peterpolidoro/machine-communication-presentation/text.md

 [Project](project)

-Imagine your job is to build tools and instruments for researchers who study animal brains.
+In our group, we build tools and instruments for researchers who study animal brains.

-A researcher emails you and tells you she wants to train mice to reach for a food pellet after they hear a sound.
+Imagine that a researcher emails you and tells you she wants to train mice to reach for a food pellet after they hear a sound.

 The researcher studies the activity in the mouse brain as the mouse is reaching.
 Perhaps she wants to increase the number of reaches, so she can collect more